SAP-samples/ui5-typescript-helloworld/step-by-step.md

         "strict": true,
         "strictPropertyInitialization": false,
         "rootDir": "./webapp",
-        "baseUrl": "./",
         "paths": {
             "ui5/typescript/helloworld/*": ["./webapp/*"]
+        }
     },
-        "composite": true
-    },
     "include": ["./webapp/**/*"]
 }
 ```

-> **Note:** when you use the `@sapui5/ts-types-esm` (or `@openui5/ts-types-esm`) types instead, you need to add the following section to tsconfig.json:
+> **Note:** when you use the `@sapui5/types` or `@openui5/types` types instead, you need to add the following section to tsconfig.json:
 >
 > ```json
->        "typeRoots": [
->            "./node_modules/@types"
->        ],
 >        "types": [
->            "@sapui5/ts-types-esm"
+>            "@sapui5/types"
 >        ],
 >```
+> (or `@openui5/types`, respectively)
 >
 > Why?
 TypeScript automatically finds all type definition files in a dependency starting with `@types/...` (i.e. all `.d.ts` files in `node_modules/@types/...`).
-The jQuery d.ts files are there and found, but the SAPUI5 types are only available in a package starting with `@sapui5/...`, hence TypeScript must be explicitly pointed to these types.
-As this disables the automatic loading of other types from `node_modules/@types/...`, this path must be given as a type root.
+The SAPUI5 types are only available in a package starting with `@sapui5/...`, hence TypeScript must be explicitly pointed to these types.
+Note that this disables the automatic loading of other types from `node_modules/@types/...`, so any additional types also need to be added to this list.

 There are additional settings in this file, e.g. telling the compiler which files to compile (all matching `./webapp/**/*`) and how the modules should be resolved (`"moduleResolution": "node"`).
 And a couple of compiler options which are not so important right now.
-They determine how exactly the compiler behaves.
+They determine how exactly the compiler should behave.
 The "paths" section informs TypeScript about the mapping of namespaces used in the app.

 Now you can do the following **in the root directory** of your project.
 TypeScript will pick up all the settings and as result you will find a compiled JavaScript file in the automatically created `dist` folder: